arpitjain799/alacorder/README.md

 ### **For more advanced queries, the `alac` module can extract fields and tables from case records with only a few lines of code.**

-* Call `alac.config(in_path: str, out_path='', flags='', print_log=True, warn=False)` and assign it to a variable to hold your configuration object.
-This tells the imported Alacorder methods where and how to input and output.
-If `out_path` is left blank, `alac.write` methods will print to console instead of export.
+* Call `alac.config(in_path: str, out_path='', flags='', print_log=True, warn=False)` and assign it to a variable to hold your `config()` object.
+This tells the imported Alacorder methods where and how it should input and output.
+If `out_path` is left blank, `alac.write…()` and `alac.parse()` methods will print to console instead of writing to `out_path`.

 * Call `alac.writeArchive(config)` to export a full text archive.
-It's recommended that you create a full text archive and save it as a `.pkl` file before making tables from your data.
-Full text archives can be scanned faster than PDF directories and require much less storage.
-Full text archives can be used just like PDF directories.
+It's recommended that you create a full text archive and save it as a `.pkl.xz` file before making tables from your data.
+Full text archives can be scanned faster than PDF directories and require significantly less storage.
+Full text archives can be imported to Alacorder the same way as PDF directories.

 * Call `alac.writeTables(config)` to export detailed case information tables.
-If export type is `.xls`, the `cases`, `fees`, and `charges` tables will all be exported.
+If export type is `.xls` or `.pkl.xz`, the `cases`, `fees`, and `charges` tables will be exported.
 Otherwise, you can select which table you would like to export.

 * Call `alac.writeCharges(config)` to export `charges` table only.